 All requests will be subject to our Lending Policy at the time.

-All credit provided by Virgin Money plc for the purpose of a buy-to-let mortgage contract will be secured by a first legal charge over a residential property within the United Kingdom.
+All credit provided by Clydesdale Bank PLC (trading as Virgin Money) under a regulated mortgage contract will be secured by a first legal charge over a residential property within the United Kingdom.

 Our mortgages are available for single properties up to a maximum loan amount of £1 million.
 The total value of all buy-to-let properties held with Virgin Money can be up to £3 million or up to five properties.
 The maximum number of mortgaged buy-to-let properties you can hold across all lenders is ten.